-Jim Sweeney is a professor of Bioengineering at Oregon State University, where he currently serves as a special assistant to the Dean of Engineering with a focus on strategic initiatives.
-He is also the James and Shirley Kuse Endowed Chair in Chemical Engineering, and from December of 2014 to July of 2018 served as Head of the School of Chemical, Biological & Environmental Engineering.
-Prior to coming to OSU in 2014, he was Chair of the Department of Bioengineering & Software Engineering at Florida Gulf Coast University (FGCU).
-He also served as Interim Dean of the U.A.
+Jim Sweeney is a professor of bioengineering at Oregon State University, where he currently serves as a special assistant to the dean of the College of Engineering with a focus on strategic initiatives.
+From December 2014 to July 2018, he served as head of the School of Chemical, Biological, and Environmental Engineering.
+Prior to coming to Oregon State in 2014, he was chair of the Department of Bioengineering and Software Engineering at Florida Gulf Coast University.
+He also served as interim dean of the U.A.
 Whitaker College of Engineering at FGCU in 2012.
-Before joining FGCU in August of 2006, he was a tenured Associate Professor, Department Associate Chair, and Director of the Flinn Interdisciplinary Graduate Training Program in the Harrington Department of Bioengineering at Arizona State University, where he holds Emeritus Faculty status.
+Before joining FGCU in August 2006, he was a tenured associate professor, department associate chair, and director of the Flinn Interdisciplinary Graduate Training Program in the Harrington Department of Bioengineering at Arizona State University, where he holds emeritus faculty status.

 Dr. Sweeney is a Fellow of the American Institute for Medical and Biological Engineering (AIMBE), a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), and a member of the American Institute of Chemical Engineers (AIChE), the American Society of Mechanical Engineers (ASME), and the American Society for Engineering Education (ASEE).
 He was the 2009-10 Program Chair and 2010-11 Division Chair for the Biomedical Engineering Division of the ASEE.
 He was recognized in June 2018 at the annual ASEE conference in Salt Lake City with the Theo C. Pilkington Outstanding Educator Award.